 The physical therapist will work with the patient to stretch and strengthen the muscles in the leg, helping to improve flexibility and range of motion.
 They’re responsible for developing a customized treatment plan tailored to your needs.

-Calf muscle and hamstring stretches that target tight muscles is an important part of any fitness routine.
+The calf muscle and hamstring stretches that target tight muscles are an important part of any fitness routine.
 By helping to lengthen and loosen muscles, these exercises can improve range of motion and prevent injuries.
 In addition, they can also improve balance and posture.

 Calf muscle stretches, in particular, can help to reduce the risk of calf cramps and Achilles tendon injuries.
 So next time you’re at the gym, make sure to add some calf muscle stretches to your workout!